 An NPO may engage in both commercial and not-for-profit activities, but its business activities may be taxed.
-If income is generated by a business that is a critical part of accomplishing the organization's public purpose, it will be exempt from tax.
+If income is generated by a business that is a central or integral part of accomplishing the organization's public purpose, it will be exempt from tax.
 The Minister of Finance may grant a tax exemption for income of a public institution from business sources, as long as the public will still benefit.
-Additionally, according to the Income Tax Ordinance, only active income will be taxed, not passive income (i.e., dividends and interest).

-In order for an organization to attain malkar status, it:
+In order for an organization to attain malkar status, it must:

-- Must be a collection of people (though not necessarily incorporated; 'people' includes individuals and corporations);
+- Be a collection of people (though not necessarily incorporated; 'people' includes individuals and corporations);

-- Must not engage in for-profit business activities; and
+- Not engage in for-profit business activities; and

 Organizations with malkar status must pay VAT upon buying goods or services.
 They are not permitted to issue a tax invoice (i.e., to collect VAT from their customers), and are not reimbursed for the VAT paid (input tax).
 In addition, they must pay a payroll tax ("Wage Tax") based on the amount of wages paid to their employees.